What is the Secure Insight program all about?

 What happens if my credentials are not cleared?

-The Secure Settlements program is not a measure of talent or competency.
-The program employs certain risk evaluation metrics to establish a minimum level of risk tolerance for Secure Settlements clients.
-Any applicant whose credentials are not cleared may take advantage of the Secure Settlements appeal process and attempt to resolve issues that may have been discovered through the evaluation process.
-Secure Settlements makes every effort to verify the information obtained in its process.
+The Secure Insight program is not a measure of talent or competency.
+The program employs certain risk evaluation metrics to establish a minimum level of risk tolerance for Secure Insight clients.
+Any applicant whose credentials are not cleared may take advantage of the Secure Insight appeal process and attempt to resolve issues that may have been discovered through the evaluation process.
+Secure Insight makes every effort to verify the information obtained in its process.
 However, due to the fact that some of the data relied upon is from public sources, the data may be inaccurate or require explanation or clarification.
-In those instances, Secure Settlements will contact the closing professional in question and work to resolve the issues in good faith.
+In those instances, Secure Insight will contact the closing professional in question and work to resolve the issues in good faith.

 What is the application cost?